 Performing direct examination

-As indicated above, in most cases, namely when witness statements have been filed, direct examination introduces the witnesses and, sometimes, shows that they have mastered the issues addressed in their statement.
+As has been indicated, in most cases, namely when witness statements have been filed, direct examination introduces the witnesses and, sometimes, shows that they have mastered the issues addressed in their statement.
 This may help form the arbitral tribunal’s opinion on the case.

-Contrary to what some practitioners believe, there is no rule prohibiting leading questions in direct examination in international arbitration.
+Contrary to what some practitioners believe, there is no rule that prohibits the use of leading questions in direct examination in international arbitration.
 However, leading questions are tantamount to oral argument by counsel.
 The arbitral tribunal may therefore assess the quality of counsel’s presentation, not the evidentiary value of the witness’s testimony.
 As a result, leading questions defeat the purpose of direct examination.

 Counsel’s preparation for direct examination